Batwara

-Batwara is a 1989 Bollywood action film directed by J.P.
+Batwara is a 1989 Indian Hindi-language action drama film directed by J.P.
 Dutta.
-The film stars Dharmendra, Vinod Khanna, Dimple Kapadia, Amrita Singh, Poonam Dhillon, Shammi Kapoor, Mohsin Khan and Amrish Puri.
-Batwara was the 8th ranked film in India in 1989.
+The film features an ensemble cast of Dharmendra, Vinod Khanna, Dimple Kapadia, Amrita Singh, Poonam Dhillon, Mohsin Khan, Shammi Kapoor, Asha Parekh, Kulbhushan Kharbanda and Amrish Puri.
+The film centres around a long-standing friendship between an aristocratic (Khanna) and a low-caste cop (Dharmendra) is broken due to the former turning vengeful due to the death of his brother at the hands of the peasants, and that how the latter stands up to him.

+Batwara released worldwide on 14 July 1989, and received mostly positive reviews from critics.
+Commercially, it was a hit at the box office and was the 9th highest grossing film of 1989.

 Plot

 Sumer and Vikram are two close friends, whose close bond is well known in the village.
 Sumer serves as a cop.
 Vikram belongs to the landlords.

 The film is set post-independence, and a new land sealing law is drafted by the Government, which states that individuals cannot own land beyond a certain limit.
 This is a big blow to the Thakurs, since they own hundreds of acres of land.
 As per the new law, they would have surrendered the excess land to the government, which would be distributed to the farmers.
 The Bade Thakur and his eldest son Deven cannot come to terms with this new change.
 Deven plans a plot, in which he will distribute the land amongst their relatives by back dating the transaction dates.
 For this, they would need signature / thumb impressions of the farmers who are tilling the land (the land is mortgaged to the Thakurs).
 The Sarpanch (Village Head) is on their side and agrees to help in manipulating the records as well as convincing the farmers to give their approval.

 They have a meeting, wherein the farmers are adamant about sticking with their land.
 A heated argument leads to Deven getting panicked and shooting from his rifle, killing one villager.
 This infuriates the rest, and the mob lynch him.
 Vikram rushes back to his village to perform the last rites of his brother.
 He cannot bear the pain of the loss of his brother and sets off towards the dwellings of the farmer with his rifle.
 He kills many farmers and sets fire to their homes.
 From there, he escapes to the ravines and joins the bandits.
 Vikram gets his gang.
 In return, the bandits get money and protection from the influential Thakur family.
 Meanwhile, Vikram's youngest brother Rajendra who is also a cop, returns to his village.
 He is disappointed to see that his brother has turned into a bandit.
 His father urges him to protect Vikram from the law and exact revenge from the villagers who have defied their supremacy.
 Rajendra, true to his vow as a cop, refuses to do this.